Popular Products

 Frequently asked questions

-Can hrt help with bladder weakness?
+Can HRT help with bladder weakness?

 Hormone Replacement Therapy (HRT) can potentially help with bladder weakness.
 The tablets have oestrogen which can strengthen the bladder and urethral muscle tissues.